xHotShotsx/Typology/Socionics/Intertype Relations/Group Cohomology.md

 ### Group Notations

-- There exists in Socionics the group that comprises all classical intertype relations (ITRs) denoted $\mathbb{S}
+- There exists in Socionics the group that comprises all classical intertype relations (ITRs) denoted $\mathbb{S}$.
+This group's structure is isomorphic to